Portrait of Queen Victoria as a young woman

 by Kat Paulick

-Black and white painting of Queen Victoria and Prince Albert
+Black and white painting of Queen Victoria and Prince AlbertQueen Victoria and Prince Albert, 1851

-Acrostic jewelry became a fashionable way for lovers to signify their relationships.
+Acrostic jewelry became a fashionable way for lovers to express their affection and signify their relationships.
 In this style, the initials of each gemstone in a piece spell out a romantic word, such as "dearest" (Diamond, Emerald, Amethyst, Ruby, Emerald, Sapphire, Turquoise).
 Another unique trend was jewelry made from human hair.
 Victoria was a fan of this style, and a life-size portrait of her made entirely from human hair was displayed at the 1855 World's Fair in Paris.

 Gold filled, pearl, and garnet brooch in a clear box